Headed to Colorado? Check out these hidden gems near Denver!

 Check out where each spot is located, and check out the itinerary below!

-Here’s a sample itinerary if you want to fit these within a 4 day weekend.
+Here’s a sample itinerary if you want to fit these within a 4 day trip or long weekend.
 Feel free to cut out a day if you’re short on time:

 - Head to Red Rocks Amphitheater for sunrise

 - Stop at Blackbird Inn & Tavern for breakfast